 Inflorescences 15~20 mm in diameter, mostly clustered at branchlets, arranged into leafy panicles; Pedicels 1.5~4 cm long, densely pubescent; Involucre broadly bell-shaped; Involucral bracts 2-layered, leafy, abaxially covered with purplish-brown capitate stipitate-glandular hairs; 5~6 outer bracts, spatulate or spatulate, spreading, 8~11 mm long, ca. 1.2 mm wide; Inner bracts ovoid oblong or ovoid, ca.5 mm long, ca. 1.5~2.2 mm wide.
 Outer bracket oblong, inwardly curved, inner bracket obovate-oblong.
 Flowers yellow; Tube length of female corolla 0.7 mm; Hermaphroditic tubular flowers upper campanulate, upper with 4~5 ovoid lobes.
 Achene obovate-ovoid, 4-ribbed, tip with grayish-brown annular projections, 3~3.5 mm long, 1~1.5 mm wide.
 Its flowering period is from April to September, fruiting from June to November.

-Ecological Environment: the plant is widely distributed in China, Southeast Asia and North America tropical, subtropical and temperate regions, Europe, Armenia(Caucasus); It is distributed in the lower reaches area of the Yangtze River, Zhujiang river area, southwest area, Hanjiang river area, and other provinces and regions in China.
-It grows in mountains, grasslands, thickets, forest margins and undergrowth at an elevation of 110~2,700 meters.
+Ecological Environment: the plant widely distributes in China, Southeast Asia, and North America tropical, subtropical and temperate regions, Europe, Armenia(Caucasus); It distributes in the lower reaches area of the Yangtze River, the Zhujiang river area, southwest area, the Hanjiang river area, and other regions in China.
+It grows in mountains, grasslands, thickets, forest margins, and undergrowth at an elevation of 110~2,700 meters.
 It is also commonly found in cultivated land.
 The plant is adaptable, but it grows well in a warm and humid environment.
-Soil rich in humus, fertile, loose sand soil growth is better.
+Its growth is better in soil rich in humus, fertile, loose sandy soil.

 Inflorescences ca. 18~22 mm in diameter, mostly branched, arranged in loose panicles; Pedicels longer, dense purple-brown head with stipitate-glandular hair and villous; Involucre campanulate; Involucral bracts 2 layers, leaflike, abaxially densely purplish-brown head with stipitate-glandular hairs, outer layer linear spatulate or broadly linear, 7~14 mm long, inner layer ovoid oblong, 3.5 mm long.
 Ligulate flower corolla tube 1~1.2 mm long, ligulate apex 2-3 lobed, sometimes 5 lobed; Bisexual tubular flowers ca. 2.5 mm long, coronal campanulate, apex 4~5 lobed.
 Achene obovate-ovoid, 4-ribbed, tip with grayish-brown annular projections.
 Its flowering period is from May to August, fruiting from June to October.

-Ecological Environment: the plant grows on the slope, the edge of the valley forest, the lawn under the thickets forest, the wet place of the valley, the streamside, the river channel, the wilderness, the farmland side and so on are also common, the altitude is 160~3,400 meters.
-It is distributed in the lower reaches area of the Yangtze River, Zhujiang river area, southwest area, Hanjiang river area, and other provinces and regions in China.
+Ecological Environment: The plant grows on the slope, the edge of the valley forest, the lawn under the thickets forest, the wet place of the valley, the streamside, the river channel, the wilderness, the farmland side and so on are also common, the altitude is 160~3,400 meters above sea level.
+It mainly distributes in the lower reaches area of the Yangtze River, the Zhujiang river area, southwest area, the Hanjiang river area, and other areas of China.

-(3).Siegesbeckia glabrescens Makino.: It is commonly known as Máo Gěng Xī Xiān Cǎo.
+(3).Siegesbeckia glabrescens Makino.: Botanical description: It is commonly known as Máo Gěng Xī Xiān Cǎo.
 Annual herbs.
 Stem erect, slender, 30~80 cm tall, usually upper branched, appressed pubescent, sometimes upper densely hairy.

 Basal leaf flowering withered; Middle leaves ovoid, triangular-ovoid or ovoid-lanceolate, 2.5~11 cm long, 1.5~7 cm wide, base broadly cuneate or obtuse, sometimes descending into winged stalks 0.5~6 cm long, apex acuminate, margin regularly toothed; Upper leaves gradually smaller, ovate-lanceolate, 1 cm long, 0.5 cm wide, margin sparsely toothed or entire, sessile or sessile; Both surfaces of all leaves pilose, 3-veined, veins slightly protuberant below.